-- that person's children and spouse or domestic partner; (a) - children of that person's spouse or domestic partner; and (b) - dependants of that person or that person's spouse or domestic partner. (c)
+- (a) that person's children and spouse or domestic partner; - (b) children of that person's spouse or domestic partner; and - (c) dependants of that person or that person's spouse or domestic partner.

 In the definition of a related party, an associate includes subsidiaries of the associate and a joint venture includes subsidiaries of the joint venture.